ctx-stack/lore-docs/docs/mcp-usage-guide.md

 You've reached your plan's monthly limit.
 Upgrade or wait for reset.

-### "No context found"

-- Ensure contexts were created with `lore_commit`
-- Check file path matches `files_changed` in commits
-- For team contexts, verify team membership

 ## Automatic Context Capture

 With hooks enabled (`lore init --hooks`):